Donate to the FOCRLS General Scholarship Fund

 Donate to the Cambridge Seven STEAM Award

-Cheri Kamen Targoff Memorial Scholarship for the Humanities — New for 2022! — Awarded to a female graduating senior who is interested in studying history, English, or another humanities field at a college level.
+Cheri Kamen Targoff Memorial Scholarship for the Humanities Awarded to a female graduating senior who is interested in studying history, English, or another humanities field at a college level.
 (One @ $2,000 scholarship presented.)
 Sponsored by Ramie Targoff & Stephen Greenblatt.

 Donate to the Cheri Kamen Memorial Scholarship in the Humanities

-Colonel & Mrs. Henry Bayard McCoy Memorial Scholarship — Awarded to a male graduating senior who has excelled in AP or honors U.S. history and demonstrated civic engagement by having volunteered to help others within Cambridge or nationally.
-(Four @ $2,500 scholarships presented.)
+Colonel & Mrs. Henry Bayard McCoy Memorial Scholarship Awarded to a male graduating senior who has excelled in AP or honors U.S. history and demonstrated civic engagement by having volunteered to help others within Cambridge or nationally.
+(Three @ $4,000 scholarships being presented in 2025.)
 Read about Colonel & Mrs. Henry Bayard McCoy here.
 Sponsored by The New York Community Trust.

 Donate to the Colonel and Mrs. Henry Bayard McCoy Memorial Scholarship

-Dr. David A. Link Scholarship for the Health Professions — Awarded to a graduating senior committed to social justice in Cambridge and pursuing a career in health care.
-Named in honor of David A. Link, M.D., former Chief of Pediatrics at The Cambridge Health Alliance (read more) (Two scholarships @ $1,750 presented.
-Amount increased in 2021 and again in 2022.)
-Sponsored by family, friends, and colleagues of David A. Link, M.D.
+Dr. David A. Link Scholarship for the Health Professions Awarded to a graduating senior committed to social justice in Cambridge and pursuing a career in health care.
+Named in honor of David A. Link, M.D., former Chief of Pediatrics at The Cambridge Health Alliance (read more) (Two scholarships @ $1,500 presented.)
+Sponsored by family members, friends, and colleagues of Dr. David A. Link.

 Donate to the Dr. David A. Link Scholarship for the Health Professions

 Earl M. Gardner Scholarship — Awarded to a graduating senior who has demonstrated a dedication to community service.
-(Two scholarships @ $1,750 presented.
-Amount increased in 2021 and again in 2022.)
+(Two scholarships @ $1,500 presented.)
 Sponsored by the Gardner family.

 Donate to the Earl M. Gardner Scholarship

-John D. Zagarella, Sr. Memorial Scholarship — Awarded to a hard-working graduating senior who has played youth or high school sports, has overcome challenges, and plans to continue post-high school education by enrolling in college/university or trade school.
-(Two scholarships @ $500 presented.)
-Sponsored by Zagarella family members, friends, and colleagues. (read more)
+John D. Zagarella, Sr. Memorial Scholarship — Awarded to a hard-working graduating senior who has played youth or high school sports, has overcome challenges, and plans to continue post-high school education by enrolling in college or trade school.
+(Two scholarships @ $600 presented.
+Amount increased in 2024.)
+Sponsored by Christy Zagarella, Zagarella family members, and friends. (read more)

 Donate to the John D. Zagarella, Sr. Memorial Scholarship